tineasy/assembly_i8086_calculator/README.md

 # Assembly i8086 calculator
-My small middle school project, which I decided to put on GitHub.
+My small high school project, which I decided to put on GitHub.